The Best Steak Knives: Serrated vs. Non-Serrated

 In terms of sharpening tools, a ceramic sharpening rod is the most commonly used tool for maintaining serrated blades, although it doesn’t actually sharpen but rather hones the edge instead.
 Electric knife sharpeners should definitely be avoided for sharpening serrated blades due to their preset angles and even greater potential of destroying the cutting edge.
 While whetstones can be used, they’re mainly for sharpening the straight edges of the blade, if any, and it takes even more time and patience to sharpen serrated blades.
 If your serrated steak knives are of very high quality, your best bet is to leave the sharpening to the professionals.

 Non-Serrated Steak Knives

-Also known as ‘straight edge’, non-serrated steak knives feature a razor-sharp edge that slices right through meats without tearing the fibers like their nemesis (serrated blades) tend to do, resulting in a much smoother, cleaner cut.
+Also known as ‘straight edge’, non-serrated steak knives feature a razor-sharp edge that slices right through meats without tearing the fibers, like their nemesis (serrated blades) tend to do.
+This means you'll get a much smoother, cleaner cut.
 Steak enthusiasts prefer these clean cuts as they keep all of the meat’s flavorful juices intact with each slice, rather than in a puddle on the plate.
 If you need proof, try experimenting with this recipe for T-Bone Steak and Potatoes with Espagnole Sauce.

 The only “downside” you’ll come across when it comes to straight edge steak knives is they must be sharpened often since they’re generally used on very hard cutting surfaces (think ceramic plates).
-However, they are also much easier to sharpen than serrated steak knives as long as your familiar with the specifications of the knife, such as the edge geometry and the type of steel used to create the blade, and take the time to learn how to properly sharpen them – and practice, practice, practice!
+However, they are also much easier to sharpen than serrated steak knives as long as your familiar with the specifications of the knife, such as the edge geometry and the type of steel used to create the blade.
+Then, you'll want to take the time to learn how to properly sharpen them – and practice, practice, practice!